docker/docs/desktop/hardened-desktop/enhanced-container-isolation/index.md

 To enable Enhanced Container Isolation as a developer:
 1. Ensure your organization has a Docker Business subscription.
 2. Log in to your organization in Docker Desktop.
-This will ensure the ECI feature is available to you.
+This will ensure the ECI feature is available to you in Docker Desktop's Settings menu.
 3. Navigate to **Settings** > **General** in Docker Desktop.
 4. Next to **Use Enhanced Container Isolation**, select the checkbox.
 5. Select **Apply and restart** to save your settings.